Contact Us 1-800-596-4880

 Data tab for expression field with mock attributes

-Any autogenerated strings (such as "dictum" in the payload example) are displayed as mock values and are used to generate output for previews, such as in the Preview tab.
-The attribute metadata keys in the example come from an HTTP Listener configuration in the flow.
+Automatically generated strings are displayed as mock values and are used to generate output for previews, such as in the Preview tab.
+The attribute metadata keys in the example come from the configuration of an HTTP Listener component in the flow.

 Input/Output tab for a component